denyssheremet/Meta-Model-Training/features.md

 Negotiation Model Training:
 Behaviour -> Chunk up to Positive Intention -> Chunk down to better Positive Intention.

+Pacing & Leading Trainer:
+The user sees a form of pacing and leading, a topic, and a connecting word, and needs to write a pace.

 Induction Trainer:
 User sees a topic and an induction type (e.g. stacking realities) and needs to write an induction about that topic.